matthew-brett/ds-what-why/ds_what_why.md

     * They weren't data scientists themselves
     * They were not training data-focussed researchers.

+# How did it go wrong?

+* Learn to code, then data science.
+* Don't learn to understand code, just use it like a recipe.
+* Data science as specialization rather than foundation.

 # Greater data science

 *  "... embracing a reinvention of statistical education in the era of